 The Chem sensor lab has existing tools to handle the data from the proposed CPF.
 Understanding how to navigate the floats in support of a specific science experiment is a new expertise that spans research and engineering.
 This issue is addressed in more detail elsewhere in this proposal.

 Engineering/Technology Development Profiling floats have been in use by oceanographers for several decades.
 The primary new technologies needed to address the challenges for a coastal profiling float include the following.
 1) Development of a buoyancy engine with significantly higher ∆V/V ratios (∆V is the change in volume the float’s buoyancy engine can produce and V is the overall volume of the float).
 Argo floats have a ∆V/V of 0.26/38 = 0.0068.
 The current CPF’s buoyancy engine had a ∆V/V of 3.5/40 = 0.0875, an improvement of more than an order of magnitude.
 The 3.5 ∆V number for the CPF is easily scalable up and down to meet a particular application and we hope to reduce the V value of 40 when we finalize the CPF geometry.
 2) Working in shallow coastal regions with target depths of 10s of meters requires better velocity and depth control than a profiling float designed for use in the open ocean with depths of 1000s of meters and lots of depth below the target depth.
 We addressed this issue early in the project and the existing velocity and depth closed loop control algorithms have been working quite well.
 3) Keeping a float in a coastal region has an additional risk of the float drifting onshore or offshore to an ability to “navigate” a float with no horizontal actuators, limited power and volume is a challenge.
 We have 2 approaches to address this challenge: navigating by using ocean currents as discussed elsewhere in this proposal and potential development of a small, low power inertial sensor capable of inferring ocean current direction and velocity from a measurement of float acceleration.
 4) Existing floats can support a limited number of sensors.
 We’ve designed the CPF to support the Chem Sensor lab’s standard biogeochemical instrument suite (CTD, Oxygen, pH, Nitrate, Optical Radiometer, Fluorescence/Backscatter) plus at least 4 more instruments.
 5) Development of a robust oceanographic platform capable of continued autonomous operation over long durations across a range of conditions is always a challenge.
+6) The large ∆V/V of the CPF would enable its use in the Arctic, where low salinity surface waters present too large a density gradient for conventional profiling floats.
+Observing change in the Arctic addresses on of the 10 National Science Foundation Big Ideas, Navigating the New Arctic.
 Our approach to this challenge is also described elsewhere in this proposal.

 Marine Operations/Field Programs